torandi/cprog/labb3/README.md

 If you try a action that you don't have enough points for and you are not in a fight the game will automaticly end your turn, and retry the action next turn.

+After each turn
+--
+Is printed, to make sense of what actions belong to which turns

 ### The battle
 When a player attack (A) another player (B) , the following happens